The Ambient Light Bricklet is discontinued and is no longer sold. The Ambient Light Bricklet 2.0 is the recommended replacement.

 |Dimensions (W x D x H)||25 x 15 x 5mm (0.98 x 0.59 x 0.19")|

-Connect the Ambient Light Bricklet to a Brick with the supplied cable (see picture below).
+Connect the Ambient Light Bricklet to a Brick with a Bricklet Cable (see picture below).

 If you connect the Brick to the PC over USB, you should see a new tab named "Ambient Light Bricklet" in the Brick Viewer after a moment.
 Select this tab.
 If everything went as expected you can now see the illuminance in lux, a graphical representation of the illuminance and a graph that shows the illuminance over time.